 Secure, fully-supervised residential accommodation.
 All meals included.

-The course includes cultural activities such as excursions, social evenings, movie nights, book clubs, drama clubs and a wide choice of sports.
+The course includes extra-curricular activities such as field trips, social evenings, movie nights and hobby clubs.